redtexts/texts/bordiga_1958_revolutionary_program_property.md

 Because it is the exclusive owner of the fixed capital, while over the circulating capital it only enjoys rights of usufruct.
-We refer the reader to the distinction between dead labor and living labor that is elaborated in the reports of Pentecostés and Piombino^[See "Trayectoria y catástrofe de la forma capitalista en la clásica y monolítica construcción teorica del marxismo", which is the report of the General Meeting of the Party in Piombino (September 1957), in Amadeo Bordiga, _Economia marxista e economia controrivoluzionaria_, Ed.
-Iskra, Milan, 1976.
-See also Marx's "Wage Labour and Capital".].
+We refer the reader to the distinction between dead labor and living labor that is elaborated in the reports of Pentecostés and Piombino.[^fn-6]

 Capitalism insists on the frenzied activation of the labor of the living, and makes the labor of the dead its inhuman property.
 In the